 GM Financial, like many finance companies, gives you the choice to add a co-applicant to your agreement.
 The co-applicant would act as a co-buyer.
 Here's how this could work in your favor:

 - Interest rate.
 While rates vary, credit scores that are considered prime or near prime (680+ FICO) may qualify for lower interest rates.
-You may save money on interest if you can combine your credit score with a co-buyer who has a prime credit score.
+You may save money on interest if you can combine your credit score with that of a co-buyer who has a prime credit score.

 - Financing amount.
 When you add a co-buyer with a good credit history, you may increase the amount available to you.
 This is because loan and lease amounts are based on the financial status of all applicants.

 - Credit.
 If you are looking to build credit history (or get a fresh start), a co-buyer or co-signer with a strong credit history can help you get approved for credit.
-Apply online to see what you prequalify for.

 Having a co-applicant on your contract can have its benefits.
 Keep in mind that one of the best financial decisions you can make is to always use credit responsibly.
 Learn more about understanding your credit record, and check out our tips for managing your credit rating.